tiacsys/bridle/doc/bridle/doc_styleguide.rst

 RST style guide
 ***************

-See Zephyr's :ref:`zephyr:doc_guidelines` for a short introduction to RST and, most importantly, to the conventions used in Zephyr.
+See Zephyr's :zephyr:ref:`doc_guidelines` for a short introduction to RST and, most importantly, to the conventions used in Zephyr.
 More information about RST is available in the `reStructuredText Primer`_ as part of the original `Sphinx Documentation`_, and about the Sphinx documentation framework in the